worldyne/dsc-0-10-05-stats-learning-theory-seattle-ds-career-040119/README.md

 Training the model is like infancy stage for humans.
 Examples are presented to the model and the model tweaks its  parameters to better understand the data.
 Once the training is over, the model is unleashed upon new data and then uses what it has learned to explain that data.
 This is where problems can emerge.
 If we **over-train** the model on the training data i.e. make the model every detail of shown data, it will be able to identify all the relevant information in the training data, but will fail miserably when presented with the new data.

-We then say that the **model is incapable of generalizing**, or that **model is overfitting the training data**.
+We then say that the **model is incapable of generalizing**, or that **model is over-fitting the training data**.

-Here's a great example of the phenomenon: modelling happiness as a function of wealth.
+Here's a great example of the phenomenon: modeling happiness as a function of wealth.

 ![](happy.png)

 The top three diagrams we have data and models (dashed curves).
 From left to right the models have been trained longer and longer on the training data.
 The training error curve in the bottom box shows that the training error gets better and better as we train longer (increasing model complexity).
 You may think that if we train longer we'll get better!
 Well, yes, but **only better at describing the training data**.
 The top right box shows a very complex model that hits all the data points.
 This model does great on the training data, but when presented with new data (examine the Prediction error curve in the bottom box) then it does abysmally.

-In order to create good predictive models in machine learning that are capable of generalizing, one needs to know when to stop training the model so that it doesn't overfit.
+In order to create good predictive models in machine learning that are capable of generalizing, one needs to know when to stop training the model so that it doesn't over-fit.

 ### Model Validation

->**Model validation is a process of controlling overfitting and allow a higher degree of generalizability.**
+>**Model validation is a process of controlling over-fitting and allow a higher degree of generalizability.**

 Here is how we perform validation, in its simplest form: